Due to a burst pipe from the extreme cold, Alder Commons is temporarily closed to non-Members as we work on repairs.

 Link to this section Membership Fees

 Fees for Organizational Members are based on the organization’s budget, number of people included in membership, and frequency of use.
 Just like with our Individual and Household Members, Organizational Members are not asked to document their finances when determining the amount they pay each month.
-New Organizational Members should expect to pay at least $50 per month.
-The monthly fee that we suggest is based on a sliding scale, depending on your organization’s budget, number of people, and anticipated frequency of use.
-Ultimately, our price suggestion can be adjusted according to the changing needs and capabilities of the organization.
-Negotiating fees is a conversation to make sure that it is mutually beneficial for both parties.
+The monthly fee that we suggest is based on a sliding scale.
+Currently our minimum fee for an Organizational Member is $100 per month.

 Link to this section Background Checks

 Alder Commons is an all-ages community center, which means that we have adults and young people alike in many shared spaces.
 To ensure a safe environment for our younger people, we require that all Members who are 18 years or older complete a background check.
-Organizational Members usually choose the people in their organization who will become Alder Commons Members, and then those people are the only ones who go through the background check process.
-Each background check costs Alder Commons $65 to run, so we require Organizational Members to cover this one-time cost.
+Each background check costs us $26 to run, and we require Organizational Members to cover this cost for each adult that is part of their Membership.

 Link to this section Limits for Individuals